Base Standard JSON

 },

-If a code list however is trigged and a developer wants to share those codes with human readable descriptions this could be done using the following notation:
+If a code list however is trigged triggered and a developer wants to share those codes with human readable descriptions this could be done using the following notation:

 "DEF-M_214_S_B1007_CL_005010_1073": {